richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_PowerApp+RBAC.md

   _You cannot request a bearer token from Azure Active Directory (AAD) OAuth without a Client_ID.
 The OAuth 2.0 client credentials grant flow permits a web service (confidential client) to use its own credentials, instead of impersonating a user, to authenticate when calling another web service_
 * Application Registrations can be assigned a role for a Search Service, but not a Search Index
 * Even if we were able to authenticate via delegation {i.e., use user permissions}, the authorized user would still have access to everything in the Search Service because the authorization would be based on the Application Registration
+* SDK sits on top of the API so has the same limitations

 ### Ideas
-  * EXPLORE WHETHER THE SDK USES INDEX-LEVEL PERMISSIONS (IF SO, BUILD A WEB APP)
 * EXPLORE WHETHER POWER AUTOMATE HAS A KEY VAULT CONNECTOR THAT WOULD USE CURRENT USER CREDENTIALS TO SEE IF THEY HAVE ACCESS TO THE QUERY KEY
 * LOCK DOWN POWER APP TO ONLY USERS THAT SHOULD HAVE ACCESS AND HAVE ONLY A SINGLE INDEX IN THE SEARCH SERVICE
-  * CAN OAUTH GENERATE A TOKEN WITHOUT A CLIENT ID?

 -----